twitocode/Tantalum/content/University/Year 1/CS 1JC3/Functional Programming.md

 ### Integer vs Int
 Integers grow until memory runs out and are much slower, Int has a domain of $-2^{31}  \leq x \leq 2^{31}$

+## Functions
+there are different definitions for functions

+As a Rule
+- $f : I \to O$ that associates members of I (inputs) with members of O (outputs)
+	- ex - $f : \mathbb{Z} \to \mathbb{Q}$ where $x \mapsto 1/x$
+- A function is a rule that takes an input and produces at most one output, *but it does not have to produce and output*
+	- in the function earlier, 1/0 is undefined so there is no output As a Value
+- A function is a set of ordered pairs of inputs and outputs
+-